ArtdSky/vue-crm-training/README.md

 * materialize
 * firebase

-*This course created by VladilenMinin*
+*This course created by youtube-channel 'VladilenMinin'*